chrisUnivers/chrism-resume/mongodb-kafka-exs/mongodbDocker-exs/README.md

 ## [Replicate-Link-3](#links)
 ### Notes
   * The logic and implementions are in the docker image downloaded.
 For example monitoring kafka topics.
 This tutorial `replicate-with-cdc` is mostly on how to configure the `sink and source connectors`
   * Recall mongodb commands can be used in a javascript file by using `mongoose`.
-The `mongooseExpress` repo at the root of this github repository has example on how to use mongoose.
+The `chrism-resume/mongooseExpress` repo an example on how to use mongoose.

 ## [Time-Serie-Ex-Link-4](#links)
 ### Notes